betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/ScreefMove/Overview.md

-# 🟠 <move>ScreefMoto</move>
+# 🟠 <move>SkreefMove</move>

-## ToReduceConfusion(ScreefMoto != ScreefEco)
+## ToReduceConfusion(SkreefMove != SkreefEco)

-The screef movement isn't the same concept as the Screef's EcoSurface of exposed soil.
+The skreef movement isn't the same concept as the Skreef's EcoSurface of exposed soil.

-"Screef" is a movement and concrete part of the land, similar to how a "hold" is a move and concrete object in climbing
+"Skreef" is a movement and concrete part of the land, similar to how a "hold" is a move and concrete object in climbing

-## Screef Anatomy
+## Skreef Anatomy

 - Center
 - Mineral Soil
 - Side
 - Circumference

-## ScreefAttributes
+## SkreefAttributes

-- ScreefSize
+- SkreefSize
-    - ScreefDiameter
+    - SkreefDiameter
     - Circumference
-    - ScreefDepth
+    - SkreefDepth

 ---